Sell with Confidence

 2. Gas heating

-If you have access to natural gas, you can use gas heating to maintain a constant temperature – or, alternatively, just turn it on occasionally when you feel like a swim.
+If you have access to natural gas, you can use gas heating to maintain your swimming pool at a constant temperature – or, alternatively, just turn it on occasionally when you feel like a swim.

 • If you want constant heat, you can use a thermostat to maintain the temperature.